 - Practically Once an Episode on Detective Conan, at the point where Conan figures out the crime and just wants confirmation before the big reveal.

-- Near the end of Arbitage, the main character whispers something to his daughter that we never hear.
+- Near the end of Arbitrage, the main character whispers something to his daughter that we never hear.
 This was an improvisation by Richard Gere.

-- Also, possibly referencing Lost in Translation (See below), in The Avengers, Scarlett Johansson whispers something to Jeremy Renner's character right before Loki is sent back from whence he came.
+- Also, possibly referencing Lost in Translation (See below), Natasha Romanoff played by Scarlett Johansson whispers something to Clint Barton right before Loki is sent back from whence he came.

 - At the end of Lost in Translation, Bill Murray's character whispers something to Scarlett Johansson just before he leaves Toyko.